Fear of Wasting Time? What's Actually Wasted

 To survive this friction, you need an execution system — a structure that holds you to the daily task when the initial motivation fades.

-The greatest tragedy of ambition isn't trying and failing.
+The greatest tragedy of ambition is not trying and failing.

-It's arriving at age 80, looking back, and realizing you successfully avoided making any wrong choices — by never making a choice at all.
+It is arriving at the end and realizing you successfully avoided every wrong choice — by never making a choice at all.

 A wrong start is a detour.
 A non-start is a dead end.